Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Changelog fot 2.4.2b "Mallory"

 Graphics:
-- The Instrument Workshop now has a 3D model.
+- The Instrument Workshop now has a 3D model (generic plus Indian).
 - The Publishing Industry now has a 3D model.
 - The Observatory now has a 3D model.
 - Improved the Opera House with trees and a ground texture.